-Born Today: Get ready to give life your best shot.
+Acceptance will be the key to happiness.
+You must let go of the past that haunts you.
+New friends, new lovers and new adventures can all be yours if you'll take the first step.
+PISCES (Feb.
+19-March 20): Someone may be trying to undermine you.
+Keep your thoughts to yourself for the time-being.
+You can come into financial gains through rebates, inheritance or winnings Born Today: Celt ready to give life your best shot.
 You can have whatever you want as long as you don't ponder over past mistakes or regrets.
-Move into the fast lane and get into the swing of things this year.
-You have a lot to offer and much to get he is in theme. and much to get back in return.

-DFINTEREST End of the Year Music recitals - The Notre Dame department of music will present its end-of-the-year recitals this week.
+Move into the fast lane and left into the swing of things this year.
+You have a lot to offer and much to get back in return.
+OF INTEREST End of the Year Music recitals - The Notre Dame department of music will present its end-of-the-year recitals this week.
 On Wed., Apr.
-30, the Percussion rechais this week.
-On Wed., Apr.
-50, the reccussion Ensemble will perform at 8 p.m. in the Band Hall.
+30, the Percussion Ensemble will perform at 8 p.m. in the Band Hall.
 On Thurs., May 1, Shelby Lewis will be performing on trumpet at 8 p.m. in the Basilica of the Sacred Heart.
-On Fri., May 2, Jeanine Wynton, will be performing on the violin at 2 p.m. in the Annenberg Auditorium.
+On Bri., May 2, Jeanine Wynten, will be performing on the violin at 2 p.m. in the Annenberg Auditorium.
 On Sat., May 3, Cassie Manning will be performing on the horn at 3 p.m. in the Annenberg Auditorium.
 On Sat., May 3, Miriam Eckelhoefer will perform on the cello at 7 p.m. in the Hesburgh Library Auditorium.
 On Fri., May 9, Eleanor Hogan, soprano, will give her recital at 3 p.m. in the Annenberg Auditorium.
 All concerts are free and open to the public.
-Call 1-6201 for more information.
-1997 Yearbooks are here!
+Call 1-6201 for more 1997 Yearbooks are here!
 Come to 108 LaFortune and pick up your yearbook from 10 to 5 p.m.
 You can also pick up past books as well.
-Dogbooks are on sale too, all years, from Wednesday to Friday.
-Seniors from the Class of 1997 have initiated a pledge for thinking about social and environmental justice issues in the future of their working lives.
-Please join and sign the pledge, both faculty and seniors, and wear a green ribbon with us at gradua-tion to symbolize our solidarity in peace and justice.
+Dogbooks are on sale too, all years, from Wednesday Seniors from the Class of 1997 have initiated a pledge for thinking about social and environmental justice issues in the future of their working lives.
+Please join and sign the pledge, both faculty and seniors, and wear a green ribbon with us at graduation to symbolize our solidarity in peace and justice.
 They will be available at the CSC through Friday.
-For more information, call Megan Stolz at 271-9651.
+For more information, call Megan Stolz at 271-9651